-The Canadian Society of Teachers of the F.M Alexander Technique (CANSTAT) is a volunteer run Canadian not-for-profit corporation that leads efforts to support the Alexander Technique across Canada.
+The Canadian Society of Teachers of the F.M Alexander Technique (CANSTAT) is a Canadian not-for-profit corporation that leads efforts to support the Alexander Technique across Canada.

-To support the Alexander Technique to become a continuously developing, healthy profession.
-One recognized as a modern, educational, practical approach that enhances health and well-being in everyday life; an essential aspect of artistic training and performance across Canada; and a source for further discovery of the cognitive-neurophysiological workings and embodiment of human potential.
+To support the Alexander Technique to become a continuously developing, healthy profession in Canada.
+One with an open, sharing, collaborative culture of teachers whose work is recognized by the public, and health, education, and arts organizations as: A modern, powerful, and practical approach that enhances health and well-being; an essential aspect of artistic training and performance across Canada; a source of further discovery for the full embodiment and development of human potential.

 Executive Council and Board of Directors